Fassadengruen

 Properties and Pruning

 This twiner's initial growth is rather slow, but with care will display dense foliage after 2-3 years, and can grow up to 10 m in height (in wind-protected zones also known to grow up to 20 m!); can also display an overhanging (cascading) habit.
 The lower part tends to be bare, which the akebia's ground runners can compensate.
 A good water supply and relatively mild weather will ensure that the foliage will last well into winter.
 In warmer climates, (e.g. wine-growing regions), the plant is semi-evergreen.
 Has red-brown flower tufts/clusters in early spring, only visible at close range.
 The bizarre, edible fruit develops - if at all - only in a warmer viticultural climate.
+The fruit pulp surrounding the seeds has a sweet taste.
 Prune every 2-3 years to thin out; occasional rigorous pruning of single shoots in early spring will stimulate new shoots in the base area.

 Climbing Aids for the Facade